Finding the Best ModelIn Exercises 5–16, construct a scatterplot ... | Channels for Pearson+

 Mathematical Models

-Mathematical models are equations or functions that describe the relationship between variables.
-In this case, the focus is on linear, quadratic, logarithmic, exponential, and power models.
-Each model has distinct characteristics and is suitable for different types of data patterns, making it essential to choose the one that best fits the observed data in the scatterplot.
+Mathematical models are equations or functions that describe the relationship between variables in a dataset.
+Common types include linear, quadratic, logarithmic, exponential, and power models.
+Each model has distinct characteristics and is suitable for different types of data trends.
+Choosing the best model involves analyzing the scatterplot and determining which equation best fits the observed data points.

 Recommended video: